 What are the most common Chinese greens, and how to cook them?
 We break it down, with recipes for methods like stir-frying with garlic or fermented black beans, poached and served with a drizzle of oyster sauce, and served in a rich broth.

-Entries tagged with 'Chinese Greens 101'
+'Chinese Greens 101' on Serious Eats

 Crunchy and tender baby bok choy goes for a spin with a punchy sauce made with lots of garlic and fermented black beans.
 It's a flavor-packed stir-fry with minimal prep and all the flavor, minus the gloppy sauce.